Tools

 Getting Started

-Step 2: Paste Your Token Address
+Step 1: Enter Your Token Address

-OpenLiquid's volume bot supports 8 blockchain networks and 17 decentralized exchanges, generating organic-looking trading volume through multi-wallet rotation and randomized trade patterns.
+OpenLiquid's volume bot supports 9 blockchain networks and 18 decentralized exchanges, generating organic-looking trading volume through multi-wallet rotation and randomized trade patterns.
 The flat 1% fee per session makes it 100x cheaper than traditional market makers charging $10,000-$100,000 per month.

 Key Takeaways

-• OpenLiquid's volume bot generates on-chain trading volume across 8 chains and 17 DEXs, all operated through a single Telegram bot interface.
+- OpenLiquid's volume bot generates on-chain trading volume across 9 chains and 18 DEXs, all operated through a single Telegram bot interface.

-• Multi-wallet rotation distributes trades across dozens of unique wallets per session, creating organic-looking activity on DexScreener and DexTools.
+- Multi-wallet rotation distributes trades across dozens of unique wallets per session, creating organic-looking activity on DexScreener and DexTools.

-• Flat 1% fee per session with no subscriptions — dramatically cheaper than traditional market making services at $10,000-$100,000 per month.
+- Flat 1% fee per session with no subscriptions — dramatically cheaper than traditional market making services at $10,000-$100,000 per month.

-• Getting started takes under five minutes with no account registration, no KYC, and no software installation beyond Telegram.
+- Getting started takes under five minutes with no account registration, no KYC, and no software installation beyond Telegram.

 Frequently Asked Questions

 A crypto volume bot is an automated tool that generates on-chain trading volume for your token by executing buy and sell transactions across multiple wallets on decentralized exchanges.
-OpenLiquid's volume bot supports 8 chains and 17 DEXs, distributing trades with randomized sizes and timing to create organic-looking activity that helps your token appear on DexScreener and DexTools trending lists.
+OpenLiquid's volume bot supports 9 chains and 18 DEXs, distributing trades with randomized sizes and timing to create organic-looking activity that helps your token appear on DexScreener and DexTools trending lists.

 OpenLiquid charges a flat 1% fee per volume session.
 If you generate $10,000 in volume, the fee is $100.
 There are no subscriptions, monthly minimums, or hidden charges.
 Gas costs vary by chain — Solana costs roughly $0.01 per swap while Ethereum costs approximately $3.50 per swap.
 Use our volume calculator to estimate total session costs.